ckgxrg-salt/DMRTE/README.md

 Whiteley: How did you...? <- referred as "this"
 怀特利: 你怎么...? <- referred as "after 1"

-Whiteley: How did you...? <- add tag "#en" and "#!tagrule.ignore"
+Whiteley: How did you...? <- add tag "#en" and "#!dmrte.tagrule.ignore"
-怀特利: 你怎么...? <- add tag "#cn" and "#!tagrule.ignore"
+怀特利: 你怎么...? <- add tag "#cn" and "#!dmrte.tagrule.ignore"

 Whiteley: How did you...? <-
-怀特利: 你怎么...? <- DMRTE attempts to move forward, but this line already has "#!tagrule.ignore", so it will move forware again.
+怀特利: 你怎么...? <- DMRTE attempts to move forward, but this line already has "#!dmrte.tagrule.ignore", so it will move forware again.
 ```
 [+tag] or [tag] adds a tag to the line, [-tag] removes an existing tag.
-Redefining tagrule adds a tagrule, use "!tagrule reset" to clear all tagrules.
+Redefining tagrule adds a tagrule, use `!tagrule reset` to clear all tagrules.

-# DMIAE API
+# Script Data Structure
 This section describes the internal data structure of a DMIAE script.

 DMIAE Script